MartinPellizzer/terrawhisper-compiler/articles/azadirachta-indica/botany/morphology.md

 The color of Azadirachta indica roots varies from light brown to dark brown.
 The root surface texture is generally smooth, with fine lateral roots extending from the main branches.
 Root nodules are typically absent in this species, and root hairs are sparse, fine, and unbranched.

+The following table shows in detail the morphological characteristics of Azadirachta indica roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Taproot |